Padua: Italian rule

-The 20th century
+20th century

 When Italy entered World War I on 24 May 1915, Padua was chosen as the main command of the Italian Army.
-The king, Vittorio Emanuele III, and the commander in chief, Cadorna, went to live in Padua for the period of the war.
+The king and the commander in chief, respectively Vittorio Emanuele III and Luigi Cadorna, went to live in Padua for the period of the war.
 After the defeat of Italy in the battle of Caporetto in autumn 1917, the front line was situated on the river Piave.
 This was just 50–60 km from Padua, and the city was now in range of the Austrian artillery.
 However, the Italian military command did not withdraw.
 The city was bombed several times (about 100 civilian deaths).
 A memorable feat was Gabriele D'Annunzio's flight to Vienna from the nearby San Pelagio Castle air field.
 A year later, the threat to Padua was removed.
 In late October 1918, the Italian Army won the decisive Battle of Vittorio Veneto, and the Austrian forces collapsed.
 The armistice was signed at Villa Giusti, Padua, on 3 November 1918.

 During the war, the industry grew rapidly, and this provided Padua with a base for further post-war development.
 In the years immediately following World War I, Padua developed outside the historical town, enlarging and growing in population, even if labor and social strife were rampant at the time.
 As in many other areas in Italy, Padua experienced great social turmoil in the years immediately following World War I. The city was shaken by strikes and clashes, factories and fields were subject to occupation, and war veterans struggled to re-enter civilian life.
-Many supported a new political way, fascism.
+Many supported fascism as a new political way.
 As in other parts of Italy, the National Fascist Party in Padua soon came to be seen as the defender of property and order against revolution.
-The city was also the site of one of the largest fascist mass rallies, with some 300,000 people reportedly attending one speech by Benito Mussolini.
+The city was also the site of one of the largest fascist mass rallies, with some 300,000 people reportedly attending one speech by the Italian fascist leader Benito Mussolini.
 New buildings, in typical fascist architecture, sprang up in the city.
 Examples can be found today in the buildings surrounding Piazza Spalato (today Piazza Insurrezione), the railway station, the new part of City Hall, and part of the Bo Palace hosting the University.